| ||2015 September Student Writing Contest |

 Title of Essay:

-Include the phrase "Unsung Hero" as the beginning of your essay title, but then make the rest of your story title unique.
+Include the phrase "Freedom of Speech" as the beginning of your essay title, but then make the rest of your story title unique.
+Examples:

 Three simple rules for the Stage of Life student writing contest.